 You Will Need:

 1.5 cups Arborio rice

 32 oz. vegetable broth (I like Pacific because it’s gluten free and organic)

 1/2 cup peas, drained

-1 packet nutritional yeast (or 1 cup Parmesan)
+1 tbsp. nutritional yeast (or 1 cup Parmesan)

 Optional: 1/2 cup shredded Daiya Mozzarella